hstoklosa/hstoklosa/README.md

 ### Hi there 👋

-I'm Hubert, a student & developer based in London, UK.
+I am Hubert, a student & developer based in London, UK.

+## 🚀 What I'm Up To

+💻 Building Spring Boot applications with PostgreSQL
+🤖 Exploring AI/ML with Python

 ## Skills